tedmoore/schelp2/docs/Classes/Server.md

 |----------|-------------|
 | `action` | a Function that will be evaluated when the server responds, with the current amount of free RT memory and the size of largest continuous block (both in bytes) passed as arguments.
 The default action prints a message. |

 ### `peakCPU`, `avgCPU`
 Get peak and average CPU usage.

 ### `latency`
 The current latency of the server.
 See [ServerTiming](../Guides/ServerTiming.md) for details.

 ### `sampleRate`
 An integer representing the nominal sample rate of the server; in other words, the sample rate that was requested of the server when it was booted.

 ### `actualSampleRate`
 A floating-point number representing the current hardware sample rate, which may drift.

 ### `numSynths`
 Get number of running [Synth](../Classes/Synth.md)s.

 ### `numGroups`
 Get the number of [Group](../Classes/Group.md)s.

 ### `numUGens`
 Get the number of running [UGen](../Classes/UGen.md)s.

 ### `numSynthDefs`
 Get number of loaded [SynthDef](../Classes/SynthDef.md)initions.

 ### `pid`
 Get process ID of the running server (if not internal).

 ### `addr`
 The network address of the server as a [NetAddr](../Classes/NetAddr.md).

 ### `maxNumClients`
 If known, the maximum number of clients allowed on the server.
 Otherwise, the value of [ServerOptions#-maxLogins](../Classes/ServerOptions.md#-maxlogins), which is what will be requested after the server boots.
-This number is not guaranteed to be correct until [serverRunning](#serverrunning) is `true`.
+This number is not guaranteed to be correct until [#-serverRunning](#-serverrunning) is `true`.

 ### `clientID`
 The getter returns the client ID of this client on the remote process. `nil` until the server is running.The setter attempts to set the client ID of this client for the remote server process.
 Fails on invalid input or if the server is running.
 Valid inputs are in the range `[0..(this.maxNumClients-1)]`.

 ### `hasShmInterface`
 Returns true if a [ServerShmInterface](../Classes/ServerShmInterface.md) is available.
-See also [Bus / Synchronous Control Bus Methods ](../Classes/Bus.md#synchronous-control-bus-methods).
+See also [Bus#Synchronous Control Bus Methods](../Classes/Bus.md#synchronous-control-bus-methods).
 The shared memory interface is initialized after first server boot.> **⚠️ Warning:** Currently, the shared memory interface treats server port as an unique identifier.
 In the rare case when there are multiple servers running on the same machine and listening on the same port, this leads to the shared memory interface of one of the servers being overwritten by the other.

 ### `serverBooting`
 `true` if the server is booting, `false` otherwise.

 ### `hasBooted`
 `true` if the server has booted.
 The server is not guaranteed to have a correct clientID, nor is it guaranteed that actions in [ServerTree](../Classes/ServerTree.md) will have run yet.

 ### `serverRunning`
 `true` only if the server is fully ready.
 A server is fully ready once it has booted, received a reply to a `/notify` command, been given a client ID, and after the [ServerTree](../Classes/ServerTree.md) has run.

 ### `unresponsive`
 `true` if the server is unresponsive (specifically, if it has failed to respond after [ServerOptions#-pingsBeforeConsideredDead](../Classes/ServerOptions.md#-pingsbeforeconsidereddead) ping attempts); `false` otherwise.

 ### `isLocal`
 `true` if the server is running on the same machine as sclang, `false` otherwise.

 ### `remoteControlled`
 `true` if the server is not being controlled by the machine on which it is running, `false` otherwise.
 This value is the same as `isLocal` unless explicitly set.

 ### `userSpecifiedClientID`
 Deprecated in 3.9.
 Returns `false`.
 Server:clientID can now be set while a server is off, and is locked while the server is running.
 Thus, userSpecifiedClientID is no longer needed internally, and meaningless.

 ### Message Bundling
 The server provides support for automatically bundling messages.
 This is quite convenient in object style and ensures synchronous execution.
 See also [Bundled-Messages](../Guides/Bundled-Messages.md)

 ### `makeBundle`
 The Function `func` is evaluated, and all OSC messages generated by it are deferred and added to a bundle.**Arguments:**